 - A slide show by a former international student

-- MAOT is located at a small campus which buildings have been barracks before: this film on youtoube shows the area (0:51 – 1:10 shows our building)
+- MAOT is located on a small campus whose buildings are former army barracks: this film on You Toube shows the area (0:51 – 1:10 shows our building)

 Local culture centres